Ian144/Ian144.github.io/ADTs.md

     RawData = None
   }
 ```
-FsFIX stores the msgtype tag value, "BE" in this case, in a single lookup function for all message types.
-The cost of this is spread between all message types.

 The QuickFix Java implementation of UserRequest, below, offers no more functionality than the F# version but is considerably longer, 4453 characters vs 492 for the FsFIX definition + factory function.